sgothel/direct_bt/README.md

 > exposing BTSecurityLevel and SMPIOCapability setup per connection
 > and providing *automatic security mode negotiation*.
 >
+> BLE slave periphal and GATT server support is underway.
+>
 > BREDR support is planned and prepared for.
 >